lucacelee/discorss/README.md

 Finally, click 'Copy' next to the generated link and paste it into your web browser.
 If will open Discord and prompt you about which server to add your bot to.
 You can figure the rest yourself.
 ### RSS Feed
 If you don't have an existing RSS feed, you don't need to worry.
 The program will generate one if it isn't present, yet you still **must include a file path** to where is is supposed to be in your config.
 Make sure that your feed is accessible through a URL, e.g. it is on the internet, and test it out with an RSS reader.
 I would recommend running this program on the same server, that you are hosting your feed, to reduce any possible latency and ensure that the updates are intact.
+### Tenor API
+Tenor API can be used to get GIFs that users embed when sending a message.
+If an API key is not provided, the Tenor link will be interpreted like any other link, but when it is present, the related image will be linked to in the feed.
+To get the key, go to [the Google for Developers page](https://developers.google.com/tenor/guides/quickstart), where in the __Setup__ section, you will find a button labelled `Get a Tenor API key`.
+Follow the instructions on the page to get the key, and paste it into the config file
 ## Running the Program
 You have two options when it comes to running the program:
 1. Use the framework independant binary, that is provided in the 'Releases' section; or